mhostetter/galois/docs/pages/tutorials/field_arithmetic.rst

    # Multiplication in the finite field
    x * y

-   # Divison in the finite field
+   # Division in the finite field
    x / y
    x // y

-One can easily create the addition, subtraction, multiplication, and divison tables for any field.
+One can easily create the addition, subtraction, multiplication, and division tables for any field.
 Here is an example using :math:`\mathrm{GF}(7)`.

 .. ipython:: python